 Our tip – plan your meals and make herb mixes to put in the bags.
 You can find a bunch on our Guide to Vegan Camping Food.

-This is our smaller, lightweight option we use for on-the-go photos.
+A smaller, lightweight option for on-the-go photos.
 The Sony HX60 has an impressive 30x zoom, 20 megapixels and an almost fully responsive manual mode so you still have some of the play you would with a DSLR.
-Overall we love it and after nearly 3 years of use, has always done us proud!
+Overall we love it and after nearly 3 years of use, it’s always done us proud!

 Phones with Good Battery and GPS

 Anytime you head into the outdoors it’s important to keep a phone with you for communication and also to use for GPS.
 At around £150 you can’t go wrong with the Motorola g6 (there are now newer models) because it’s pretty tough, has an awesome battery, latest Android operating system and a really great camera (the photo below is pretty good for £150, right?).

 On multiday camping trips, a solar power bank is a necessity.
 With this Outxe battery pack, you get around 8/10 charges on phones, it’s waterproof, dustproof and shockproof.
-It also has solar panels for charging with clips so you can attach it to your backpack or if you’re camping for bike touring you can attach it to your pannier and charge on the move.
+It also has solar panels for charging with clips so you can attach it to your backpack or panniers and charge on the move.

 Solar Charger – Forclaz Trek 500